E-r-1-c/networking-labs/nat-address-translation/README.md

 - Enabled NAT overload using a single public IP address
 - Allowed all internal hosts to share one external address
-- Verified simultaneous connectivity from multiple hosts
+- Verified simultaneous connectivity from multiple systems

 ### Observed Behavior